okbg/almanora/README.md

 ## Roadmap

+- [ ] Explicitly pass framework as arg to generate command, and rename dockerfile
 - [ ] Add support for reverse proxying using nginx
 - [ ] Add support for build args
 - [ ] Add support for Express